 We recommend buying collision damage insurance and rental car coverage which will eliminate a lot of problems in the event you are in an accident.
 There are three different types of collision damage coverage.
 Make sure you get the type you want, especially if you have a custom motorcycle.
 See our Motorcycle Insurance Guide.

-NYS law (11 NYCRR 216.0) regulating insurance company responsibilities regarding handling of collision claims.
+NYS law (11 NYCRR 216.0) regulates insurance company responsibilities regarding handling of collision claims.

 If you had a motorcycle accident but didn’t have collision coverage, we will NOT charge you a fee for money we recover for damage to your motorcycle.